 “Many students complete their degree at a university.
 But they got their start, like me, at Langara,” says Patel.
 “So we want them to be considered Langarans, as our alumni.
 We want to reconnect with all of those people and know what they’re doing now that we have a rich heritage of 49 years of existence.”

 It is for this reason that nominations are now open are for next year’s 49 Langarans, which will celebrate 49 inspirational Langarans who have had the greatest impact on the institution, their field, or the broader community.

 Part of Patel’s remit is also looking after the College Foundation, which develops educational opportunities for students by supporting scholarship and bursaries, expanding delivery of student services and campus facilities, and funding beyond the classroom experiences.
 And a big part of the Beyond 49 campaign is fundraising to build a stronger future for Langara.

 “Coming out of the Beyond 49 campaign, not only will we have told our story, but we will have set ourselves up for the next generation of Langarans who will come through here, both as students and employees,” he says.

 For Patel, it’s personal.
 In addition to his own 20-year history with the school, there’s a family connection, too.
 His wife is a Langara graduate and his children have already attended preschool there.
 There is no doubting his passion and belief in Langara as an institution.
 And that’s something he wants to share with everyone.

-For this reason, he is particularly looking forward to Beyond 49 Community Day on June 15, 2019, presented by presented by RBC Royal Bank.
+For this reason, he is particularly looking forward to Beyond 49 Community Day on June 15, 2019, presented by RBC Royal Bank.

 “This is an open invitation for anybody who’s out there to come on to campus and be part of it,” adds Patel.
 “I’ve been really proud of how we’ve served the community for the 49 years that we’ve been here and look forward to how we’ll serve the next 50 years as well.”